juicedata/juicefs/docs/en/benchmark/operations_profiling.md

 $ juicefs profile /tmp/jfs-oplog
 ```

-> **Tip 1**: The replay could be paused anytime by <kbd>Enter/Return</kbd>, and continues by pressing it again.
+> **Tip 1**: The replay could be paused anytime by <kbd>Enter/Return</kbd>, and continued by pressing it again.
 >
 > **Tip 2**: Setting `--interval 0` will replay the whole log file as fast as possible, and show the result as if it was within one interval.

 ## Filter

-Sometimes we are only interested in a certain user or process, then we can filter others out by specifying its IDs, e.g:
+Sometimes we are only interested in a certain user or process, then we can filter others out by specifying IDs, e.g:

 ```bash
 $ juicefs profile /tmp/jfs-oplog --uid 12345